 Besides the specific working tasks (charging\discharging), the HobbyCool Speed H6 can work as AC/DC and DC/DC converter (Power supply), Power-bank, Servo tester (manual/auto), PWM signal reader and generator.

-While the “PWM measurement” allows to test\measure each individual channels of your radio receiver, the “PPM out” can simulate an 8CH transmitter to your flight controller.
+While the “PWM measurement” allows to test\measure each individual channel of your radio receiver, the “PPM out” can simulate an 8CH transmitter to your flight controller.

 Price & Availability

-Firstly, I tested it from AC outlet – I found very handy that it doesn’t requires an external AC adapter like the HobbyMate D6 Elite.
-After short booting process, it enters in “standby screen” and waits to configure the desired task.
+Firstly, I tested it from AC outlet – I found it very handy that it doesn’t require an external AC adapter like the HobbyMate D6 Elite.
+After a short booting process, it enters in “standby screen” and waits to configure the desired task.

-For all tasks you can choose from a wide range of battery types.
-According to the battery chemistry, the following number of cells are supported:
+For all tasks, you can choose from a wide range of battery types.
+According to battery chemistry, the following number of cells are supported: